charlesdaniels/dotfiles/README.md

 The `3rdparty` directory contains a number of git submodules, so be sure to clone this repository with `--recursive`.

+##### `st`

+The `3rdparty` directory also contains the entire source code for `st`, which has been slightly tweaked to my preferred configuration.
+In addition to the source code, static builds of this variant of `st` are included as well, for use on systems where a C compiler or the requisite libraries are not available.

+This tree is kept up to date manually as `st` is updated.

+The installation script for `st` attempts to build `st` from source.
+If this fails, then it will fail-over and symlink in one of the pre-built copies.

 #### Platform-Specific Configuration

 Bootstrapping is accomplished by searching